nuta/operating-system-in-1000-lines/website/en/10-process.md

 Thus, `sp` now points to the *kernel* (not *user*) stack of the currently running process.
 Also, `sscratch` now holds the original value of `sp` (user stack) at the time of the exception.

-After saving other registers onto the kernel stack, We restore the original `sp` value from `sscratch` and save it onto the kernel stack.
-Then, calculate the initial value of `sscratch` and restore it.
+After saving other registers onto the kernel stack, we restore the original value of `sp` from `sscratch` and save it onto the kernel stack.
+Then, we calculate the original value that `sscratch` had when the exception handler was called and restore it.

+> [!NOTE]
+>
+> We are overwriting the bottom 31 words of the kernel stack when we save these registers: our simple OS does not support nested interrupt handling.
+> When the CPU enters the `stvec` handler (`kernel_entry`), it automatically disables interrupts until it returns to user mode, and anyway our kernel panics when an exception occurs.
+> One possible approach for handling nested interrupts is to have a separate `stvec` handler for user mode and for kernel mode.

 The key point here is that each process has its own independent kernel stack.
 By switching the contents of `sscratch` during context switching, we can resume the execution of the process from the point where it was interrupted, as if nothing had happened.